toeverything/blocksuite/packages/docs/guide/component-types.md

 The `@blocksuite/presets` package includes reusable editors like `DocEditor` and `EdgelessEditor`.
 Besides these editors, BlockSuite also defines **_fragments_** - UI components that are **NOT** editors but are dependent on the document's state.
 These fragments, such as sidebars, panels, and toolbars, may be independent in lifecycle from the editors, yet should work out-of-the-box when attached to the block tree.

 The distinction between editors and fragments lies in their complexity and functionality. **Fragments typically offer more simplified capabilities, serving specific UI purposes, whereas editors provide comprehensive editing capabilities over the block tree**.
-Nevertheless, both editors and fragments shares similar tech stacks and [data flows](/blog/crdt-native-data-flow).
+Nevertheless, both editors and fragments shares similar [data flows](/blog/crdt-native-data-flow).

 ![showcase-fragments-2](../images/showcase-fragments-2.jpg)